-- Murder/Non-Negligent Manslaughter - Aggravated Assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger TCC community) - Robbery involving force or violence (cases including pick pocketing and purse snatching will typically not result in the issuance of a Timely Warning Notice, but will be assessed on a case-bycase basis) - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the Click here to enter text., or designee).
-In cases involving sexual assault, they are often reported long after the incident occurred, thus there is no ability to distribute a "timely" warning notice to the community.
-All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice. - Major incidents of Arson - Other Clery crimes as determined necessary by the Vice President for Administration Chief Operating Officer, Legal Counsel, Chief of Police, Assistant Chief of Police, Director of Emergency Operations, or their designees.
+- Murder/Non-Negligent Manslaughter - Aggravated Assault (cases involving assaults among known parties, such as two roommates fighting which results in an aggravated injury, will be evaluated on a case-by-case basis to determine if the individual is believed to be an ongoing threat to the larger TCC community) - Robbery involving force or violence (cases including pick pocketing and purse snatching will typically not result in the issuance of a Timely Warning Notice, but will be assessed on a case-by-case basis) - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount information known by the TCCPD).
+In cases involving sexual assault, they may be reported long after the incident occurred, thus there is no ability to distribute a "timely" warning notice to the community.
+All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice.

+Other Clery crimes as determined necessary by the Vice President for Administration Chief Operating Officer, Legal Counsel, Chief of Police, Assistant Chief of Police, Director of Emergency Operations, or their designees.